agglayer/vault-bridge/src/secondary-chain/agglayer/README.md

 ### Agglayer Sovereign

-- "Local balance tree" in Agglayer Bridge contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.
+- "Local Balance Tree" in Agglayer Bridge contract prevents bridging out more tokens from a chain than have been bridged in to the chain by reverting onchain immediately.
+- Agglayer Pessimistic Proofs prevent bridging out more tokens from a chain that have been bridged in to the chain offchain by not generating proofs for invalid state updates.

 ### Agglayer Classic

-- Tokens are not upgreadeable.
+- Tokens are not upgradeable.
+- Hermez Proofs prevent bridging out more tokens from a chain that have been bridged in to the chain offchain by not generating proofs for invalid state updates.

 ## Reference